-Cincinnati or the 'Blue Chip City' is a great place to raise a family.
-With its low cost of living and reasonable traffic and commute times for a city its size, it is easy living.
+Cincinnati, or the "Blue Chip City," is a great place to raise a family.
+With a low cost of living and reasonable traffic and commute times for a city its size, it is easy living.
 And while it's a great place to raise a family, the city does also have its hot spots.
-Try the bars in Mount Adams or the places in more trendy new areas of town located to the north in Montgomery, Mason, and WestChester.
-If you are looking for low cost places to live; there are plenty of affordable houses, apartments, and condos for rent in areas like, Mount Healthy (older part of town but with a strong sense of community), Hyde Park (affluent area), and for those who want the suburbs West Chester, Mason, and even as far as Middletown are possibilities.
+Try the bars in Mount Adams or the places in more trendy new areas of town located to the north in Montgomery, Mason, and West Chester.
+If you are looking for a low-cost home for rent, there are plenty of affordable options for rent in areas like Mount Healthy and Hyde Park, and for those who want the suburbs, West Chester, Mason, and even as far as Middletown are possibilities.

 Also making its home in or just outside the city is King's Island, Cincinnati's amusement park and home of two of the country's best wooden roller coasters - 'The Beast' and 'The Son of Beast'.
 The city boasts many parks and woodlands within easy driving distance.

-'The Precinct' located just east of downtown is the best Steak place, offering dry aged beef better than anything found in New York, Boston, or LA.
-Since this was a central shipping point in the 1800's and early 1900's for markets in the Northeast, it's no wonder that the place would have a great affinity for steak.
-Another local favorite is the Montgomery Inn which serves the best ribs in the city. - but don't mistake it for a rib shack, the Montgomery Inn is a fine dining experience.
+The Precinct, located just east of downtown, is a favorite local steak place, offering dry aged beef that rivals anything found in New York, Boston, or LA.
+Since this was a central shipping point in the 1800s and early 1900s for markets in the Northeast, it's no wonder the place has a great affinity for steak.
+Another local favorite is the Montgomery Inn, which serves the best ribs in the city - but don't mistake it for a rib shack; the Montgomery Inn is a fine dining experience.
 The ribs are so good that Bob Hope bought the franchise rights for the Montgomery Inn for all states west of the Mississippi.

 Looking for a property manager or property management company in Cincinnati, OH?
 View our Cincinnati property management directory.